 Christian love and kind regards

-It is most interesting that just when so many gains were being made in the restoration of prophetic truth, the pre-trib rapture theory was brought in like the proverbial Trojan Horse into the evangelical camp.
+It is most interesting that just when so many gains were being made in the restoration of prophetic truth, the pre-trib rapture theory was brought, like the proverbial Trojan Horse, into the evangelical camp.
 It became the dominant view.

-Actually Margaret McDonald’s prophecies presupposed a split rapture distinguishing the spiritually fit (the five wise) from other less perfected believers who would get straightened out by passing through the tribulation.
-So it wasn’t the pretrib rapture of the classic dispensationalism variety as formulated by Darby and popularized in the Scofield Bible.
-This remains the view of those that identify themselves as ‘classic dispensationalist’.
+Actually Margaret McDonald’s prophecies presupposed a split rapture distinguishing the spiritually fit (the five wise) from other less perfected believers, who would get straightened out by passing through the tribulation.
+So, this wasn’t the pretrib rapture view of the classic dispensationalist variety as formulated by Darby and popularized in the Scofield Bible, and which remains the view of those that identify themselves as classic dispensationalists.
 Margaret McDonald’s view was more in keeping with the partial rapture that some Pentecostals continue to teach.

 I seem to recall that Darby’s more refined synthesis occurred to him during a season of illness somewhere in the mid 1830’s.
-The supposed revelation confirmed for him the the supposed separation of the church and Israel and their different destinies on the basis of 2Thes 2:7.
+The supposed revelation confirmed for him the supposed separation of the church and Israel, and their different destinies, on the basis of 2Thes 2:7.
 He was the first to deduce that if the restrainer was the Holy Spirit, then His removal assumed the removal of the church, as those indwelt by the Spirit.
-The idea suggests a ‘reversal of Pentecost’ (John Walvoord) whereby the Holy Spirit will no longer indwell the so-called ‘tribulation saints’.
+This idea suggests a “reversal of Pentecost” (John Walvoord), at which point the Holy Spirit will no longer indwell the so-called tribulation saints.

-So the Lord’s manifest return after the tribulation (Mt 24:29-31) is not for the church.
-Rather, the purpose of Christ’s post-tribulational coming is to end the times of the Gentiles and to establish His mediatorial kingdom over the millennial earth and rule out of a restored Israel.
-So the rapture is distinguished from the so-called ‘kingdom coming’.
+So, the Lord’s manifest return after the tribulation (Mt 24:29-31) is not for the church.
+Rather, the purpose of Christ’s post-tribulational coming is to end the times of the Gentiles and to establish His mediatorial kingdom over the millennial earth, and rule out of a restored Israel.
+The rapture is distinguished from the so-called “kingdom coming”.

 Grace and peace, Reggie